Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+##Changes in Sku r31.26
+- More fixes for German mining resources names
+- More big performance fixes for auras

 ## Changes in Sku r31.25
 - Fixed the German names of some mining nodes for scanning